Lin2907/ciao-bella-blog/README.md

 ### Footer

-The footer for this application is containing links to various social media platforms, the navigation and search option.
+The footer for is containing links to various social media platforms, the navigation and search option.

 <img src = "static/md-images/footer.png" alt= "Footer">